ivoloshin/appdev1questions/README.md

                   = super_digit(2)
                   = 2.
 ```
 You are given two numbers `n` and `k`.
-You have to create a procedure that calculates the super digit of `P`.
+Implement a function that calculates the super digit of `P`.

 `P` is created when number `n` is concatenated `k` times.
 That is, if `n=123` and `k=3`, then `P=123123123`.

 **Input Format**

-The procedure will take one string parameter containing two space separated integers, `n` and `k`.
+The function will take one string parameter containing two space separated integers, `n` and `k`.

 **Input Constraints** (The values your function will be checked with will be limited to these values)